ngu0029/mq-app/README.md

 a.
 PS D:\github\mq-app\receiveapp> docker build -t my-receiving-app .

 b.
-PS D:\github\mq-app\receiveapp> docker run -it --rm --name receive-app -p 8080:8080 my-receiving-app
+PS D:\github\mq-app\receiveapp> docker run -it --rm --name receive-app -p 8080:8080 --link my-rabbitmq:my-rabbitmq --link server-app:server-app my-receiving-app

-In the recvwebapp.py, I use the rabbitmq's container ip address and and default port 5672.
+Here I use --link to connect the sending app container to the rabbitmq and http server services.
 You can specify the public ip address and port of the RabbitMQ server in case of use.